doraeball22/opn-commerce-backend/docs/EXERCISE-4.md

 **Secrets Management:** All sensitive credentials (e.g., OneSignal API keys) are stored in AWS Secrets Manager, not in code.
 Lambda functions are granted specific IAM permissions to retrieve secrets at runtime.

-**Fine-Grained Authorization:** AWS AppSync resolvers enforce fine-grained authorization rules, ensuring a user can only access or modify their own data.
+**Fine-Grained Authorization:** AWS AppSync resolvers enforce fine-grained authorization rules, ensuring a user can only access or modify their own data and easier integrate with AWS Cognito and user pool.

-**Principle of Least Privilege (IAM):** All IAM roles for Lambda functions and other services are scoped with the minimum necessary permissions, reducing the blast radius in case of a compromise.

 **Data Encryption:** All data is encrypted both in transit (using TLS 1.2+) and at rest (using default server-side encryption on DynamoDB and S3).

-**Client-Side Security:** The Ionic app uses secure storage plugins for persisting sensitive tokens, avoiding insecure localStorage.

 ### ✅ Pros
 - **Fast Time-to-Market:** The combination of Ionic, AWS Amplify Gen 2, OneSignal, and Optimizely creates a powerful stack for rapid, data-driven, cross-platform development.
 - **Low Initial Cost:** The serverless, pay-per-use model is perfect for an MVP.
 - **Automatic Scaling:** Services like Lambda, DynamoDB, and AppSync scale automatically.
 - **Data-Driven Decisions:** Optimizely enables product iteration based on user behavior rather than guesswork.
+- **CICD Ready:** Amplify Gen 2 provides built-in CI/CD capabilities, allowing for automated deployments and separation of the environment configurations (dev, staging, prod).

 ### ❌ Cons
-- **Vendor Lock-in:** The architecture is coupled with multiple vendors (AWS, Ionic, OneSignal, Optimizely), increasing integration complexity.
-- **Potential Cost at Scale:** While cost-effective for an MVP, the combined cost of multiple SaaS and serverless services can become significant at high volume.
-- **Performance Overhead:** Each additional third-party SDK (like Optimizely) can add to the initial load time and complexity of the client application.
+- **Learning curve:** Using Amplify Gen 2 and integrating multiple third-party services can have a steep learning curve for new developers. and the developer need to be familiar amplify cli and the Amplify Gen 2 features.
+- **Stuck with AWS** as use of Amplify Gen 2 ties the architecture closely to AWS services, making it difficult to migrate to other cloud providers in the future.
+- **Amplify Gen 2 Limmitations and buggy behavior:** Amplify Gen 2 is still evolving, and some features may not be as stable or well-documented.

 ### ⚠️ Risks
 - **Cost Overruns:** A misconfigured service poses the biggest risk.
 Mitigation: Implement strict AWS Budgets and Billing Alarms.